-(e) PILE- SUPPORTED STRUCTURES AND FLOATS No allowances for pile-supported structures and floats.
+MINIMUM IMPACT PROJECTS MINOR & MAJOR IMPACT PROJECTS INDIVIDUAL PERMIT (e) PILE- SUPPORTED No allowances for new pile-supported structures and floats.
 All SAS and shellfish beds within the project area shall be delineated.
-Recommendations for private structures and floats: Bottom-anchored floats ≤400 SF Pile-supported structures for navigational access to the waterway ≤400 SF with attached floats ≤150 SF.
-Pile-supported structures are ≤6' wide and have at least a 1:1 height:width ratio.
+Structures or floats located such that they STRUCTUR ES AND Recommendations for private structures and floats: and/or vessels docked at them are within the FLOATS Bottom-anchored floats ≤400 SF Pile-supported structures for navigational access to the waterway ≤400 SF with attached floats ≤150 SF.
+Pile-supported structures are ≤6' wide and have at least a 1:1 height: width ratio.
 Float stops, chains, or other devices must be used to provide ≥ 2.5-foot clearance between the bottom of the float and the substrate during all tides.
 Pile-supported structures &amp; floats are not located within 25' of vegetated shallows and moored vessels are not positioned over SAS.
 Structures extend ≤75 FT waterward from MHW.
 No structure extends across &gt;25% of the waterway width at MLW.
-Not located within the buffer zone of the horizontal limits of an FNP.
-Structures or floats located such that they and/or vessels docked at them are within the horizontal limits of an FNP .
-Structures or floats associated with a new or previously unauthorized boating facility. -- --- -- --

-MINIMUM PROJECTS MINOR & MAJOR PROJECTS IP (f) MISC.
-Activities not regulated by the DES Wetlands Bureau, formerly authorized under the Aquaculture projects that do not meet the EIS Nationwide Permit Program and listed in Appendix A of this document. terms of a Minimum Impact Project and required aren't located in SAS . by the Research, educational, experimental or publicly funded aquaculture projects that don't exceed Corps.
-1,000 SF in area, aren't located in SAS or intertidal areas, culture only indigenous species, Structures/work in or affecting tidal or use only "transient gear" type cages or bottom culture with predator netting, are marked to navigable waters that are not defined under inform mariners of the location of the gear, have a minimum clearance of 4 FT between the any other headings.
-Includes but is not top of the gear and the elevation of MLW in areas where the elevation of the sea floor is limited to utility lines, aerial transmission above - 15 FT MLW, have a minimum clearance of 10 FT between the top of the gear and lines, pipelines, outfalls, boat ramps, bridges, the elevation of MLW in areas where the elevation of the sea floor is equal to or below $-15$ tunnels and horizontal directional drilling FT MLW, and have been reviewed and approved in writing by the NH DES. activities seaward of the MHW line.
-Temporary oil spill clean up structures and fill.
-Temporary buoys, markers, floats, etc. for recreational use during specific events, provided: • They are in place for no more than 30 days and are removed within 15 days after use is discontinued. • Proper/eco-friendly moorings must be used so chains or other connections don't rest on the bottom for buoys, floats and vessels located over vegetated shallows
+Not located within the buffer zone of the horizontal limits of horizontal limits of a FNP .
+Structures or floats associated with a new or previously unauthorized boating facility. (f) FISH & WILDLIFE HARVEST/ AQUA- CULTURE Aquaculture projects that don't exceed 1,000 SF in area, aren't located in SAS or intertidal areas, culture only indigenous species, use only "transient gear" type cages or bottom culture with predator netting, are marked to inform mariners of the location of the gear, have a minimum clearance of 3 FT between the top of the gear and the elevation of MLW in areas where the elevation of the sea floor is above Elevation - 15 FT MLW, have a minimum clearance of 10 FT between the top of the gear and the elevation of the sea floor is equal to or below Elevation -15 FT MLW, and have been reviewed and approved in writing by the NH DES.
+Aquaculture projects that qualify under a Minimum impact permit shall provide to the Corps: 1) a copy of their NH State application and NH Fish and Game license including geographic coordinates of the facility boundary in degree, minute, second format (DDD,MM,SS.SSSS) 2) Documentation that the applicant has coordinated with the US Coast Guard specifically regarding USCG Private Aids to Navigation standards 3) Documentation that they contacted their local harbormaster and/or NH Port Authority authorization for the facility an FNP .
+Aquaculture projects that do not meet the terms of a Minimum Impact project EIS required by the Corps.